armBookCodeExamples/Erratum/Chapter10/Readme.md

 ---

+### Table 10.10

+This declaration:

+> static nonBlockingDelay_t smartHomeSystemDelay;

+Should not be in the section *"Declaration and initialization of public global objects"*, but in the section *"Declaration and initialization of private global objects"*, because *nonBlockingDelay_t* is not an object, but a user defined data type, and this variable is declared as private by means of the reserved word *static*.

+---

+### Code 10.15

+On line 7 it is declared:

+> static Ticker ticker;

+This line should not be in the section *"Declaration and initialization of private global variables"*, but in a section *"Declaration and initialization of private global objects"*, because Ticker is not a data type, but an object class, and it is declared as private by means of the reserved word *static*.

+---

 ### Code 10.15

 The declaration of the public data type *tick_t* used in line 8 in the declaration of the variable *tickCounter* is introduced in Code 10.17 as: